Chinese composer Xinyan Li has been acclaimed as "a formidable composer" and "a rare and very special

 5ème concours international de musique de chambre - Lyon (France), Bayer Kulturabteilung Spielzeit 08/09 (Germany), Nevada Encounters of New Music, Skirball Center for the Performing Arts, Shanghai Symphony Orchestra Hall, Midwest

-Graduate Music Consortium's 11th and 15th Annual Conferences and SCI Region VI Conference etc.
+Graduate Music Consortium's 11th and 15th Annual Conferences and SCI National Conference etc.

 Xinyan Li received her Doctoral degree at University of Missouri-Kansas City where she studied with

 professors Chen Yi, James Mobberley, Zhou Long and Paul Rudy.
 She earned her Bachelor's and Master's degrees

 at the China Conservatory of Music in Beijing where she studied with professors Jin Xiang and Yang Tongba.